 The Manager has appointed experienced and well-qualified management personnel to handle the day-to-day operations of the Manager and PLife REIT.
 In assessing business risks, the Board will consider the economic environment and risks relevant to the property and healthcare industry.
 It reviews management reports and feasibility studies on investment risks prior to approving all investment decisions.
 The Board meets regularly to review the operations of the Manager, the business risks of PLife REIT, examine liability management and will act upon any comments from the auditors of PLife REIT.

-The AC and the Board review the adequacy and efficiency of the risk management system and internal controls on an annual basis.
-Based on the up-to-date evaluation of the controls by the internal and external auditors and the external risk consultant, the CEO and the Chief Financial Officer ("CFO") of the Manager have provided written assurance to the Board that the financial records of PLife REIT have been properly maintained and the financial statements give a true and fair view of the operations and finances of PLife REIT for FY2021.
-The CEO, the CFO, the Chief Investment Officer ("CIO") and Chief Portfolio Officer ("CPO") have also provided the Board with written assurance that the Manager's internal controls and risk management systems are effective and adequate for the year under review.
+The ARC and the Board review the adequacy and efficiency of the risk management system and internal controls on an annual basis.
+Based on the up-to-date evaluation of the controls by the internal and external auditors and the external risk consultant, the CEO and the Chief Financial Officer ("CFO") of the Manager have provided written assurance to the Board that the financial records of PLife REIT have been properly maintained and the financial statements give a true and fair view of the operations and finances of PLife REIT for FY2022.
+The CEO, the CFO, the Chief Investment Officer and the Chief Portfolio Officer (collectively, the "KMP") have also provided the Board with written assurance that the Manager's internal controls and risk management systems are effective and adequate for the year under review.

 Principle 10: The Board has an Audit Committee which discharges its duties objectively.

-The AC comprises Ms. Cheah Sui Ling (Chairman of the AC), Dr. Jennifer Lee Gek Choo and Mr. Ho Kian Guan, all of whom are independent non-executive directors.
-The members of the AC collectively have recent and relevant expertise or experience in financial management and are appropriately qualified to discharge their responsibilities.
+The Audit Committee of the Manager has been renamed as the Audit and Risk Committee ("ARC") in 2022 to reflect its existing broader roles and responsibilities on the risk management of the Manager.
+The ARC comprises Ms. Cheah Sui Ling (Chairman of the ARC), Dr. Jennifer Lee Gek Choo and Mr. Ho Kian Guan, all of whom are independent non-executive directors.
+The members of the ARC collectively have recent and relevant expertise or experience in financial management and are appropriately qualified to discharge their responsibilities.

-The AC has a set of terms of reference defining its scope of responsibility and authority, which includes the following:
+The ARC has a set of terms of reference defining its scope of responsibility and authority, which includes the following:

-The AC has authority to investigate any matter within its terms of reference.
-It also has full access to and co-operation by management and full discretion to invite any director or executive officer to attend its meetings.
+The ARC has authority to investigate any matter within its terms of reference.
+It also has full access to and co-operation of the management and full discretion to invite any director or executive officer to attend its meetings.

-During the year under review, the AC has reviewed:
+During the year under review, the ARC has reviewed:

-In addition, the AC has conducted a review of all non-audit services provided by the external auditors and is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.
-For FY2021, the aggregate amount of fees paid and payable by PLife REIT to the external auditors was S$347,000, comprising non-audit service fees of S$64,000 and audit service fees of S$283,000.
-In appointing the audit firms for the Group, the AC is satisfied that PLife REIT has complied with the Listing Rules 712 and 715 of the Listing Manual.
+In addition, the ARC has conducted a review of all non-audit services provided by the external auditors and is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.
+For FY2022, the aggregate amount of fees paid and payable by PLife REIT to the external auditors was S$359,000, comprising non-audit service fees of S$80,000 and audit service fees of S$279,000.
+In appointing the audit firms for the Group, the ARC is satisfied that PLife REIT has complied with the Listing Rules 712 and 715 of the Listing Manual.

-The AC meets with the external auditors, without the presence of management, at least once a year.
+The ARC meets with the external auditors, without the presence of management, at least once a year.

-The AC is briefed regularly on the impact of the new accounting standards on PLife REIT's financial statements by the external auditors.
+The ARC is briefed regularly on the impact of the new accounting standards on PLife REIT's financial statements by the external auditors.

 The Manager has put in place a system of internal controls of procedures, including financial, operational, compliance and information technology controls, and risk management systems to safeguard PLife REIT's assets, Unitholders' interests as well as to manage risk.

-The internal audit function of the Manager is outsourced to BDO LLP, Singapore, a member of the international BDO network of independent member firms.
+The internal audit function of the Manager is outsourced to an independent assurance service provider, BDO LLP, Singapore, a member of the BDO International Limited, United Kingdom and forms part of the international BDO network of independent member firms.
 BDO conducts their internal audits based on the BDO Global Internal Audit Methodology which is consistent with the International Standards for the Professional Practice of Internal Auditing adopted by The Institute of Internal Auditors.
 The internal audit team is well-resourced and is led by an engagement partner who is also the Head of Risk Advisory Services in BDO Singapore with more than 20 years of audit and advisory experience and is a Chartered Accountant (Singapore), Certified Internal Auditor and Certified Information System Auditor.

 The Manager has put in place a fraud and whistle-blowing policy (the "Whistle-Blowing Policy") which reflects the Manager's commitment to conduct its business within a framework that fosters the highest ethical and legal standards.
 In line with this commitment and PLife REIT's commitment to open communications, the Whistle-Blowing Policy provides for procedures and mechanisms by which employees and external parties may, in confidence, raise their concerns about possible improprieties in financial reporting or other matters relating to the Manager and its staff.
 The Whistle-Blowing Policy aims to foster and maintain an environment where employees of the Manager and external parties can act appropriately, without fear of retaliation, and provides reassurance that the report will be independently investigated and the whistle-blower will be protected from reprisals or victimisation for whistle-blowing in good faith.

-Whistle-blowers may report any matters of concern by email at firstname.lastname@example.org.
-The report submitted through this channel would be received by the AC who has the absolute discretion to set up an investigation team independent from the alleged person to investigate the report.
-The investigation team shall investigate the alleged misconduct and report the findings directly to the Chairman of the AC.
-The AC, who is responsible for oversight and monitoring the implementation of the Whistle-Blowing Policy, reviews and ensures that independent investigations and any appropriate follow-up actions are carried out.
+Whistle-blowers may report any matters of concern by email at email@example.com.
+The report submitted through this channel would be received by the ARC who has the absolute discretion to set up an investigation team independent from the alleged person to investigate the report.
+The investigation team shall investigate the alleged misconduct and report the findings directly to the Chairman of the ARC.
+The ARC, who is responsible for oversight and monitoring the implementation of the Whistle-Blowing Policy, reviews and ensures that independent investigations and any appropriate follow-up actions are carried out.

 The Manager is committed to ensuring that whistle-blowers in good faith will be treated fairly and protected from reprisals and victimisation.
 All reports and related communications, including the identity of the whistle-blower will be documented and kept in confidence provided that it does not hinder or frustrate the investigations, and except where disclosure is required to the relevant authorities.
 The whistle-blow report should be as precise as possible so as to allow for proper investigation to be made.
 The whistle-blower shall provide contact details so that the investigation team may contact for more information if need be.